kongjiyu/tarumt-calendar-sync/README.md

 - Re-add them if needed

 **No timetable data:**
-- This is normal if the semester hasn't started yet
+- This is normal if the semester hasn't started yet or exams aren't scheduled
-- The workflow will complete successfully and generate an empty file
+- The workflow will complete successfully and generate what's available
+- Classes will appear once the semester starts
-- It will populate automatically once classes are scheduled
+- Exams will appear once they're scheduled in the system

 ### Calendar not updating